 Information for Applicants

-Undergraduate students from Pakistan interested in the topic of Local, State, and Federal Public Policymaking are invited to apply for participation in the Study of the United States Institute for Student Leaders.
-The Institute will take place at the University of Massachusetts, Amherst from late June to early August 2019.
+Female undergraduate students from Pakistan interested in the topic of Women’s Leadership are invited to apply for participation in the Study of the United States Institute for Women Leaders.
+The Institute will take place at the University of Kansas, from late June to early August 2020.
 The program will be intensive, academic, and highly interactive.
-The program sponsors seek energetic applicants who are ready to develop their skills in order to be effective leaders in their schools and communities.
+The program sponsors seek energetic applicants who are ready to develop their skills in order to be effective women leaders in their schools and communities.

-Study of the U.S. Institutes (SUSIs) for Student Leaders are intensive short-term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.
+Study of the U.S. Institutes (SUSIs) for Student Leaders on Women’s Leadership are intensive short-term academic programs whose purpose is to provide groups of female undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.
 Institutes consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
 Coursework and classroom activities are complemented by educational travel, site visits, leadership activities, and volunteer opportunities within the local community.
-During the four-week academic residency, participants also have the opportunity to engage in educational and cultural activities outside of the classroom.
+Each institute will include a four-week academic residency component and a one-week integrated study tour.
+Participants also have the opportunity to engage in educational and cultural activities outside of the classroom.

 Other Essential Program Information: